ws-cd/ws-cd.github.io/docs/tutorial/form.md

 | Complete      |    Yes   | After the form runs successfully                       |

 ## Slots
-We need to collect `email` and `problem` from users through Slots, and then explain in detail how to add `fruit_type`
+We need to collect `email` and `problem` from users through Slots, and then explain in detail how to add `email`

 Click on the `Slots` node and select `Add Slot` from the pop-up menu
 ![form-05.png](/assets/images/tutorial/form/form-05.png)